tannerlinsley/react-query-devtools/README.md

 - `initialIsOpen: Boolean`
   - Set this `true` if you want the dev tools to default to being open
+- `panelProps: PropsObject`
+  - Use this to add props to the panel.
+For example, you can add `className`, `style` (merge and override default style), etc.
+- `closeButtonProps: PropsObject`
+  - Use this to add props to the close button.
+For example, you can add `className`, `style` (merge and override default style), `onClick` (extend default handler), etc.
+- `toggleButtonProps: PropsObject`
+  - Use this to add props to the toggle button.
+For example, you can add `className`, `style` (merge and override default style), `onClick` (extend default handler), etc.

 ## Embedded Mode